Istanbul Food Guide

 Photo: Altan Şekerleme

-Sugar-craving Istanbullus of every age have been coming to this shop in the backstreets of Eminönü since 1865, lured by its reasonably priced and delectable lokum (Turkish delight), halva, and akide şekeri (hard candy).
+Sugar-craving Istanbullus of every age have been coming to this shop in the backstreets of Eminönü since 1865, drawn by reasonably priced lokum, halva, and akide şekeri (hard candy).

 12. Asuman Moda